Arshad-asd/VenderManagement/README.md

 ### API Endpoints

-1. Vendor Profile Management:
+1. Authentication

 **Description:**

+- `POST /api/user/register`: Create a new user.
+- `POST /api/vendor/register`: Create a new vendor.
+- `POST /api/token/`: Sign a new vendor or user Role based.

+2. Vendor Profile Management:

+**Description:**

 The Vendor Profile Management feature enables the system to store detailed information about vendors.
 Each vendor is uniquely identified by a vendor code.
 The information includes the vendor's name, contact details, physical address, and other relevant details.
 Through dedicated API endpoints, users can create, retrieve, update, and delete vendor profiles, providing a comprehensive solution for managing vendor information.

-- `POST /api/vendors/`: Create a new vendor.
+- `POST /api/vendors/`: Create a new vendor profile.
 - `GET /api/vendors/`: List all vendors.
 - `GET /api/vendors/{vendor_id}/`: Retrieve a specific vendor's details.
 - `PUT /api/vendors/{vendor_id}/`: Update a vendor's details.
 - `DELETE /api/vendors/{vendor_id}/`: Delete a vendor.

-2. Purchase Order Tracking:
+3. Purchase Order Tracking:

 **Description:**